MilanMeurrens/next-blog-starter-kit/README.md

 Or use the VSCode debugger to run the development server, configured in the `.vscode/launch.json` file.

-## How to integrate with your own blog
+## How to integrate with your own project

 1. Copy the entire `app/blog` folder to your project
 2. Install all packeges